 Mt.
 Cuba Center has officially published their four-year “Carex for the Mid-Atlantic Region” trial results.
 The “Top Performers” earned that status based on weekly/biweekly evaluations of plant vigor and foliage quality.
 Plants were assessed in full sun and shade, average soil (no fertilizer was added).
 Visit the link above for further details and to download a helpful spreadsheet about each carex species that includes size, form, bloom time, texture, sun, moisture, and more.

 These native plant guides cover general growing conditions as well as helpful tips and fun facts.
 All content may be downloaded for free in an effort to help spread native plant awareness.
-While they may be downloaded and printed for personal or educational purposes, they are not for commercial use.
+While they may be downloaded and printed for personal or educational purposes, they are not to be sold for commercial use.

 Master List